christopherowen/spark-vllm-docker/README.md

 This repository is not affiliated with NVIDIA or their subsidiaries.
 The content is provided as a reference material only, not intended for production use.
 Some of the steps and parameters may be unnecessary, and some may be missing.
 This is a work in progress.
 Use at your own risk!

-The Dockerfile builds from the main branch of VLLM, so depending on when you run the build process, it may not be in fully funcioning state.
+The Dockerfile builds from the main branch of VLLM, so depending on when you run the build process, it may not be in fully functioning state.

 ## 1\.
 Building the Docker Image